AimPoint Express – The Solution to Your Putting Woes?

 The hardest thing about doing AimPoint Golf initially, at least for me, is to go against the instinct of using your eyes to read a putt.
 I do use my feet plenty of times to read putts.
 Many golfers naturally have figured it out themselves over the years, whether or not they knew they were doing it.

 I believe that could be the differentiating factor with golfers who are successful with AimPoint Express, and those that aren’t.
 You have to commit to what your feet are telling you, and not second-guess by using your eyes.

-When you start to really hone in on your weight distribution, and pick up on the signals that gravity is sending to you, something interesting starts to occur.
-After about 90 minutes I started to really improve at selecting the correct number for the break.
-You can actually verify it using a digital level like this one.
+When you start to hone in on your weight distribution and pick up on the signals that gravity is sending to you, something interesting starts to occur.
+After about 90 minutes, I began to improve at selecting the correct number for the break.
+You can verify it using a digital level like this one.
 It’s how many people who use the system practice.

 There’s something kind of freaky about it to be honest.
 There were several putts where my eyes couldn’t determine which way it was breaking, and my feet ultimately revealed the truth.

 When I first spoke with John Hobbins, he told me that no one has ever come away from one of his clinics and not shown improvement in their putting.
 After spending 3 hours with him on a Sunday, I don’t think that’s a far-fetched statement.